-3.10 Shop Plans
+3.11 Shop Plans

-• For this project, see the "Design-Build Shop Plan Review Process" criteria provided in Attachment B - Bridge.
-Submit shop plans, in accordance with the SCDOT Supplemental Specification for "Shop Plans And Working Drawings For Structures", to the Contractor's designer for review and approval.
-Route all approved shop plans to SCDOT for review and acceptance.
-After reviewing the shop plan package (including calculations when applicable), SCDOT will either distribute the accepted package or provide comments requiring resubmittal.
-If comments are provided, the Contractor's fabricator and designer shall review the comments prior to resubmitting to SCDOT for further review.
-The Contractor's designer shall stamp the shop plans "approved" prior to submittal to SCDOT.
+• Submit shop plans, as defined by the SCDOT Supplemental Specification "Shop Plans And Working Drawings For Structures", to the Contractor's designer/EOR for review and approval.
+Route all approved shop plans to SCDOT for review and distribution.
+After reviewing shop plans, SCDOT will either distribute the plans or provide comments.
+If comments are provided, the Contractor's designer shall review the comments prior to resubmitting to the SCDOT for further review.
+The Contractor's designer/EOR shall stamp the shop plans "approved" prior to submittal to SCDOT.
 SCDOT will stamp and distribute the plans.
-Do not commence fabrication and construction/erection until after SCDOT stamps the package "for fabrication".
+Do not commence fabrication and construction/erection until after SCDOT distributes the plans.

-3.11 Working Drawings
+3.12 Working Drawings

-Submit working drawings and design calculations, as defined by the Standard Specifications for Highway Construction, to the Contractor's designer for review and approval.
+• Submit working drawings and design calculations, as defined by SCDOT Supplemental Specification "Shop Plans And Working Drawings For Structures", to the Contractor's designer/EOR for review and approval.
 Route all approved working drawings and design calculations to the SCDOT for review and distribution.
-Provide working drawings and design calculation submittals that meet the criteria of Subsection 725.1.2 of the Standard Specifications for Highway Construction.
 SCDOT will review the drawings and calculations and either provide acceptance of the drawings as prepared or provide comments.
 If comments are provided, the Contractor's designer shall review the comments prior to resubmittal to SCDOT for further review.
-The Contractor's designer shall stamp the working drawings and design calculations "approved" prior to submittal to SCDOT.
+The Contractor's designer/EOR shall stamp the working drawings and design calculations "approved" prior to submittal to SCDOT.
 SCDOT will stamp and distribute the drawings and calculations.
 Do not commence construction/erection until after SCDOT distributes the drawings and calculations.
-The responsible engineer, registered as a Professional Engineer in the State of South Carolina, shall seal, sign, and date all design calculations and working drawings.
-SCDOT will review the working drawings and design calculations only to verify that the specifications have been addressed.

-3.12 NPDES Submittals
+3.13 NPDES Submittals